ska-telescope/ska-sdp-func/docs/src/how_to_contribute_to_PFL.rst

 2. Any branch should not live longer than two days.
 Plan work accordingly.
 We suggest the following:

    - Add required files (documentation, header files, source files, etc.) and modify CMakelist and documentation list.
+Add "Work in progress" to the documentation of the processing function.

    - Add interfaces using processing function data models.